gl-inet/docs3.x/docs/tutorials/openvpn_client.md

 Be careful that some .ovpn files use separated ca, cert, crl files.
 These files must be zipped together with the .ovpn file before upload.

 ![Upload](https://static.gl-inet.com/docs/en/3/app/openvpn/src/upload.jpg)

+You may encouter some problems, like not enough space, invalid file, authorization failed, all other VPN services must be stopped first, please check out [here](#video-tutorial).

 ### Enter Description, Username and Password